Kutaisi Western Georgia, Georgia Travel Guide

 For nationalities that require a visa, Georgia has an efficient e-Visa application process.
 You can apply online through the official Georgian e-Visa portal.

 The local currency in Georgia is the Georgian Lari (GEL).
-Checking current exchange rates before your trip is beneficial.
+Checking current exchange rates before your travels are beneficial.
 Currency exchange booths and banks are widely available in Kutaisi, notably in the city center.
 ATMs are common and accessible, allowing for convenient cash withdrawals.
 While credit cards are accepted in many hotels, larger restaurants, and shops, cash remains necessary for smaller vendors, local markets, marshrutka (minibus) transportation, and some guesthouses.
 Carrying a mix of payment options is always recommended.

 Here is a detailed cost breakdown for different travel styles, outlining typical daily expenses: